lilit-nersisyan/computel/README.md

 For installation download and uncompress the Computel package in a local directory.
 The required binaries and files for setup configuration are set in the package.
 Make computel.sh executable by running 'chmod +x computel.sh'.

+#### Test installation
+To test how this works navigate to computel directory and run:
+./computel.sh -1 src/examples/tel_reads1.fq.gz -2 src/examples/tel_reads2.fq.gz -o mytest
+A successful test run, should return telomere length of 10683991 bp

 ### Usage
 The basic usage is: